 - 8.1 Weak governance, corruption and lack of transparency are a major issue in some of the regions in which EIB operates, and hinder economic and social development.
 The EIB actively promotes transparency and good governance in the projects it finances, in the companies in which it participates and generally with its counterparts. - 8.2 The EIB is also fully committed to promoting transparency in the capital markets in which its bonds are offered. - 8.3 Project promoters and/or borrowers and co-financiers are made aware of the principles of this Policy at an early stage in discussions.
-The EIB strongly encourages the project promoters and/or borrowers and other competent parties to make environmental and social information on EIB-funded projects available at an early stage to the public, to be open and transparent on their relationship and arrangements with the EIB and to follow the transparency principles detailed in this Policy in the context of the financed projects.
+The EIB encourages the project promoters and/or borrowers and other competent parties to make environmental and social information on EIB-funded projects available to the public, to be open and transparent on their relationship and arrangements with the EIB and to follow the transparency principles detailed in this Policy in the context of the financed projects.
 This should be done without prejudice to the legitimate interests of the EIB and other third parties, as well as to the applicable laws and regulations. - 8.4 The EIB maintains close contacts with other EU and international institutions and bodies to monitor and exchange views on new developments in the area of transparency and disclosure with a view to continuously improving its own policies and practices.
-It also addresses transparency and disclosure issues in its ongoing dialogue with all other interested stakeholders.
+It also addresses transparency and disclosure issues in its ongoing dialogue with all other interested stakeholders. - 8.5 The EIB also shares information/documents about its activities, including project information, with European Union institutions, bodies and agencies, as well as relevant supranational organisations and peer institutions within their respective mandates.
+This may include certain categories of data in respect of EIB projects and financings and where feasible data is provided in aggregated or anonymised form. - 8.6 The EIB will continue to strengthen its efforts to improve its transparency, accountability and governance, and to be at the forefront as a transparent and responsible institution.